joshua-zingale/masters-project/report/report.md

 These standards were new to all the student developers, but they learned well within the first week of development how to run the tests and how to bring their code into compliance therewith.

-As soft evidence for their effectiveness in producing more maintainable code, the researcher who continued development after the summer program's end notes that the front end code, namely the HTML, CSS, and JavaScript, which had no such automated coding standards, was harder to reason about and more difficult to modify, i.e. less maintainable, than the automatically checked Python code.
+As soft evidence for the checks' effectiveness in producing more maintainable code, the researcher who continued development after the summer program's end notes that the front end code, namely the HTML, CSS, and JavaScript, which had no such automated coding standards, was harder to reason about and more difficult to modify, i.e. less maintainable, than the automatically checked Python code.